-Marketers seeking to dominate their respective niches should be focused on the best website layouts for maximum UX and conversions.
+Marketers seeking to dominate their respective niches should be focused on the best website layouts.

-You can get a leg up on the competition by “borrowing” from the best and latest website layouts in operation today.
+Luckily, you don’t have to design your own.
+There are a ton of great website layouts being used now.
 These are layouts that are easy to navigate, simple in scope, and focused on providing a memorable user experience.

-Most importantly, the best layouts for marketing are heavily influenced by conversion science, making the designs ideal for marketers who covet more subscribers, leads, and purchases.
+Most importantly, the best layouts for marketing are heavily influenced by conversion science.
+That makes them perfect for marketers who want more subscribers, leads, and purchases.

 If the visitor wants to learn more, he or she can scroll down to view more of that presentation we’re teased with, and there’s a simple navigation menu that is straight-forward and designed with efficiency in mind.

-Popular cloud storage service Dropbox offers a simple above-the-fold experience, similar to Asana.
+Popular cloud storage service Dropbox offers a simple above-the-fold experience.

 Here, visitors can learn, sign up, or scroll down to learn more.
 There’s also a pared-down menu that makes finding what you need simple and intuitive.